ehwest/mdn_qms/RSA_Regulatory_Support_Artifacts/README.md

 The "special controls" outlined above may all be directly linked to T1Pal.com product requirements that are also the target of verification by Medical Data Networks LLC Quality Management system.

+* Protect against unauthorized access to and modification of data.

+* Warning Labels: dosing warning, follow instructions, not intended to replace self-monitoring

+Inaddition, not specifically mentioned is an obvious requirement to provide labelling for intended use:

+* T1Pal Intended Use (TBD)

 ## Meeting Appropriate Validations

 A spreadsheet that is part of this Quality Management System is provided and links product requirements and validations.